mattma/docs/tools/sublime.md

 - ctrl + a, ctrl + up/down/right/left

-create a new pane in direction
+create_pane_with_file the file into the pane in that direction

 - ctrl + a, up/down/right/left